atulgupta01/EVA_Group_Assignment/Assignment16/README.md

 In this assignment code,We used yolo trained weights to detect Cat Images from Cat video.
-In the below Youtube link we have uploaded the video in which cat images are being detected from video. https://youtu.be/THiM7_LKFR0
+In the below Youtube link we have uploaded the video in which cat images are being detected from video.

+https://youtu.be/THiM7_LKFR0

+The Data folder Contains 200 original and annotated cat images.